Find Affordable College Courses

 Mount Pleasant, MI

 A rank of #3 on this year’s list means Central Michigan University is a great place for communication and journalism students working on their master’s degree.
-Located in the distant town of Mount Pleasant, Central Michigan is a public school with a large student population.
+Located in the town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.

 Women make up 59% of the communication and journalism majors at the school.